 These retail statistics show a real revenue impact for the retailer and serve as a key learning point for other retailers.
 Additional important conclusions drawn from the study include:

-- Strict retail return policies negatively impact all shoppers, even those who never make a return, because return rules are typically a consideration on every purchase.
+- A strict retail return policy negatively impacts all shoppers, even those who never make a return, because return rules are typically a consideration on every purchase.

 - Stricter return rules and policies significantly harm net sales.
 As mentioned above, strict stores showed almost a 9 percent reduction in net sales as compared to friendly stores.